conradakunga/Blog/about.markdown

 My work is currently running in production in 10 countries across various industries.

+For the last 15 years I have specialized in the fintech space and in particular capital markets.
+I have also designed and built dozens of integrations to core banking systems, accounting systems and payment gateways.

 Some of the organizations I have worked with in developing solutions include

 * Microsoft